 All you need to know about Karla Caves

 Around 114 km from Mumbai or about 40 km from Pune, in the small town earlier known as Lenauli, and currently known as Lonavala, the Western Ghats houses one of the most impressive rock-cut caves complexes, consisting of 16 caves, in India.
-Known as the Karla caves, often locally referred as Karli or Karle caves,, is one of the oldest and one of the most beautiful cave complexes, that India has to offer to its tourists.
-The cave complex has both Hindu and Buddhist ethnic connections, featuring, the Buddhist viharas and Chaityagrhs, and a Hindu temple of Goddess Ekveera also referred some places in India as goddess Renuka.
+Known as the Karla caves, often locally referred to as Karli or Karle caves, is one of the oldest and one of the most beautiful cave complexes, that India has to offer to its tourists.
+The cave complex has both Hindu and Buddhist ethnic connections, featuring, the Buddhist viharas and Chaityagrhs, and a Hindu temple of Goddess Ekveera also referred to in some places in India as goddess Renuka.

 Historical facts Karla Caves

-Carbon dating and rock inscriptions found in the cave complex estimates that the complex was developed over a considerable period of time, from the second century BC to around the 10th century A.D. with the oldest prayer hall (also known as Chaityagrha) dating back to 120 BC.
-The Karla caves, set a magnificent example of the ancient craftsmanship finesse, with the entire complex barring the first cave been ornately carved, from top to down.
+Carbon dating and rock inscriptions found in the cave complex estimate that the complex was developed over a considerable period of time, from the second century BC to around the 10th century A.D. with the oldest prayer hall (also known as Chaityagrha) dating back to 120 BC.
+The Karla caves, set a magnificent example of the ancient craftsmanship finesse, with the entire complex barring the first cave ornately carved, from top to down.

 Though less popular, and thus relatively less crowded, the cave complex is no less magnificent than the famous Ajanta and Ellora caves, in terms of architectural excellence, and at times surpasses them.
 For example, the eighth cave of the Karla cave complex, better known as the great Chaityagrh, features the largest rock-cut Buddhist prayer hall in India measuring around 148 feet long and 46 feet high, with intricate decorations of both human forms and animals.